hydrax.Batch#

 Bases:

-]An abstract base class representing a batch of data loaded by a
+Generic[D]An abstract base class representing a batch of data loaded by a

 Don’t derive from or instantiate this type, it is created internally.